moonburnt/anidb_parser/README.md

 - **There wont be async support**.
 I initially planned to implement it, but since flooding anidb with requests will bring your IP to their blacklist - I stepped back on that decision
+- Another reason behind decision above is that **multiple requests within few seconds will return 403**, due to anti-bot protection.
+For the time being, **its your own responsibility to ensure there are pauses long enough to prevent it**
 - Because automated web parsing is banned by anidb, **in order to use this library, you must supply it with real browser's user agent**
 - Its **only possible to process pages available to anonymous**.
 I may reconsider